atc-net/atc-rest-client/README.md

 # ATC.Net REST-Client

-Atc.Rest.Client is a basic collection of classes and extension methods for WebApi setup.
+Atc.Rest.Client is a basic collection of classes and extension methods for API client setup.

 # The workflow setup for this repository
 [Read more on Git-Flow](docs/GitFlow.md)